 8. Family members don’t have to stay after the ceremony

-Weddings are stressful on family members, especially grandma and grandpa.
+Weddings are stressful for family members.
 They are required to come early for pictures, then required to stay after for more.
-Since most family members will be there early, why not eliminate the shoot after the ceremony.
+Since most family members will be there early, why not eliminate the shoot after the ceremony so everyone can enjoy cocktail hour.
 If anything, they want to celebrate the families uniting at the reception with everyone else.

 9. Guests don’t have to wait

-If you have been to a wedding, you know the party really never starts until the bride and groom get there, no matter what’s being served.
-When the bride and groom arrive at the reception 2 to 3 hours after the ceremony, this wears out a lot of guests and causes them to leave earlier in the reception proceedings.
+If you have been to a wedding, you know the party really never starts until the couple gets there, no matter what’s being served.
+When they arrive at the reception 2 to 3 hours after the ceremony, this wears out a lot of guests and causes them to leave earlier in the reception proceedings.
 Though the wedding isn’t about the guests, it’s safe to say we put more emphasis on the guests now than we did in the past.
 Couples spend tens of thousands of dollars on their reception to pay for meals, drinks, and dancing for their guests.
-You want those guests to be able to enjoy it as much as possible, because an atmosphere of fun is intoxicating.
-Arriving as soon as you can will help assure that the reception starts off well.
+You want those guests to be able to enjoy it as much as possible because an atmosphere of fun is intoxicating.
+Arriving as soon as you can assure that the reception starts off well.